 Women with PCOS have what is called insulin resistance.
 This means that cells in the body are resistant to the effect of a normal level of insulin.
-More insulin is produced to keep the blood sugar normal.
+More insulin is then produced to keep the blood sugar normal.
 This raised level of insulin in the bloodstream is thought to be the main underlying reason why PCOS develops.
 It causes the ovaries to make too much testosterone.
 A high level of insulin and testosterone interfere with the normal development of follicles in the ovaries.
 As a result, many follicles tend to develop but often do not develop fully.
-This causes problems with ovulation: hence period problems and reduced fertility.
+This causes problems with ovulation - hence, period problems and reduced fertility.

 It is this increased testosterone level in the blood that causes excess hair growth on the body and thinning of the scalp hair.